Who Can Apply to the On To the Future Program

 Diversity if you do not know how to answer this question.

-- Explain your professional goals and how your attendance to the GSA Annual Meeting will help you reach
+- Explain your academic and professional goals and how your attendance to the Annual Meeting will help you

 - Describe your financial need and indicate how much you are requesting including how these funds will be

-- Why do you feel you are deserving of these funds?
-Please explain any hardships you may have encountered
+- Explain why you are requesting these funds and any hardships you may have encountered

 - OTF is a partial travel award program.
 This means that you may have to seek funds outside of OTF to

 cover your full cost of travel.
-What is your plan to find additional funds to support your travel to the
+Explain your plan to find additional funds to support your travel to the

 - Grades and Relevant Coursework.
 The application contains an optional section to list relevant courses and grades – you do not